lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 Hint: To add a dynamic route, render the `Route` component and make sure that its `path` prop includes a dynamic segment (a segment beginning with a colon).

 2. In **Author.js**, import `useParams` from `'react-router-dom'` and use it to get the value of the route param you defined in the previous step.
 Display this value in between the `h1` tags we've provided.
+To test that your code works, navigate to `/authors/ + YOUR_NAME` in the URL bar.
+You should see your name displayed on the page.

 Hint: To get the value of a particular dynamic segment, use destructing assignment like so: